-The G7 6700mA GPS Tracker is second to none when it comes to covert real-time GPS tracking devices with long battery life.
-View your live, real time tracker on any desktop computer, laptop, tablet or mobile phone device.
+The G7 6700mA GPS Tracker is our most popular tracker due to it’s size, ease of use, weatherproof magnetic casing and long battery life.
+View your live, real time GPS tracker on any desktop computer, laptop, tablet or mobile phone device.

 It features a large internal GPS receiver and offers accurate positioning reports.
 The G7 6700mA can also store up to 10,000 positions so if your tracker is in a location with a poor mobile phone signal your tracking data will be held and then sent to your tracking panel later, once a signal is found again.

-From our online main tracking panel (or from one of our free apple or android apps) you can track live and have your G7 6700mA reporting a new position as often as every few seconds whilst on the move if you want, or have it reporting just once an hour – the system is completely configurable at the click of your mouse or touch of your screen.
+From our online main tracking panel (or from one of our free apple or android apps) you can track live and have your G7 6700mA reporting a new position as often as every few seconds whilst on the move if you want, or have it reporting just once an hour – the system is completely configurable at the click of a mouse button or the touch of your mobile phone or tablet screen.

 You can put up to 3 mobile numbers or email addresses in the contact list and set a motion alert, so if your tracker moves each of these numbers/email addresses will receive a message within seconds – great if you set your tracker on something that should not be moving.

 There is also the option to draw zones on the map and have the system send an alert message whenever the tracker enters or leaves one of these zones – perfect if your target vehicle, asset or subject should not leaving or entering a particular location.